 The safety and effectiveness in children have not been established.

-Do not use this medicine after the expiry date printed on the pack or if the
+Do not use this medicine if the expiry date printed on the pack has passed or if the

 How OBIZUR is given